 “A simple burrito of chicken, sour cream, and chipotle sauce offers lean protein and one of the least amounts of sodium of any burrito,” says Rizzo.

 The dietitian notes that while 770 milligrams is still relatively high, it’s still lower than most of the other burrito options offered at this popular fast food spot.

 Best: Black Bean Burrito

-Full disclosure: This burrito is very high in sodium for the amount that you get.
+Full disclosure: This bean burrito is very high in sodium for the amount that you get.
 However, if you’re vegetarian, this is a great way to get the protein you need.
 Together, the black beans and cheese allow this burrito to pack 13 grams of protein.
 Limit yourself to just one so you don’t consume too much sodium in one sitting—eating two of these would nearly amount to the recommended daily allowance of 2,300 milligrams.

 Best: Cheesy Potato Griller

 Who doesn’t love cheesy potatoes?
 Pack this into a tortilla, and you’ve got a side dish that you can nosh on while on the go!
 While this burrito contains less sodium than the black bean one, it only offers 8 grams of protein for about the same amount of calories.
 The more protein, the more filling a dish will be and the less you’ll want to eat in one sitting.